abhijith0078/CompanyJobReview_Microservice_App/README.md

 # CompanyJobReview_Microservice_App
-A company application. where user can register a company and jobs.
-Jobs are mapped to a particular company. also User can raise reviews against each company.
+A company application.
+Companies can register their company and jobs in a portal, and jobs are mapped to a particular company.
+Also, users can create reviews against each company.